MojtabaMosavi/fantastic-engine/README.md

 ### What I learned

 - Basic understading of how webpack works and how it's used.
-In this project I used a three different files for two configuration modes which are production and development.
+In this project I used a three different files for two configuration modes which are:
   * webpack.common.js
   * webpack.dev.js
   * webpack.prod.js

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.